cottsak/cursor-weather-app/README.md

 This app is an experiment into my personal learnings with Cursor.

+The following requirements are interpreted from this [coding challenge](/Mobility%20-%20Technical%20Challenge%20-%20Weather%20App.docx).

 ## TODO

 * [ ] create a dotnet console app which takes a single parameter: the `$city` which the user wants to get the weather for.